mitre/emasser/docs/features.md

-## eMASER CLI Features
+# eMASER CLI Features

-### Required Environment Variables
+## Required Environment Variables
 To facilitate setting the required environment variables the eMASSER CLI utilized the zero-dependency module to load these variables from a .env file.
-A .env-example file is provided with the required fields (list below).
+An .env-example file is provided with the required fields (listed below).

 eMASSER environment variables required:
 * EMASSER_API_KEY_API_KEY=`<API key>`